bfrmd/CAN_Flight_Data_Recorder_AvionicsDuino/README.md

 The AvionicsDuino CAN Flight Data Recorder must only be used with the following AvionicsDuino software versions:

-- AvionicsDuino EFIS                 V 3.01 or later
+- AvionicsDuino EFIS                \t V 3.01 or later

 - AvionicsDuino AHRS                 V 2.1 or later